-Figure 3-3 Known and Likely Septic Tank Locations
+Figure 3-3 Septic Tank Locations in the Ochlockonee River and Bay Watershed

-Pollution from marinas can depend on the availability of pump-out facilities and the level and consistency of marina BMP implementation (FDEP 2015d, 2016e).
+Pollution from marinas can depend on the availability of pump-out facilities and the level and consistency of marina BMP implementation (FDEP 2015b, 2016c).
 The Florida Clean Marina Program and Florida Clean Boatyard Program are voluntary designation programs for implementing environmental practices to protect Florida's waterways.
-There is currently one major marina located on Ochlockonee Bay in Panacea; however, there are currently no pump-out facilities or Clean Marina designations in the watershed (FDEP 2015e).
+There is currently one major marina located on Ochlockonee Bay in Panacea; however, there are currently no pump-out facilities or Clean Marina designations in the watershed (FDEP 2015c).
 There may be opportunity for improvement in smaller marinas and docking facilities, which can contribute to water quality issues, but which may go unaddressed because of their size and remote locations.

-There are 13 permitted domestic Wastewater Treatment Facilities (WWTFs) and 14 industrial WWTFs within the watershed (FDEP 2015b) (Figure 3-4).
+There are 13 permitted domestic Wastewater Treatment Facilities (WWTFs) and 14 industrial WWTFs within the watershed (FDEP 2017a) (Figure 3-4).
 Domestic WWTFs, flows and discharge type are included in Table 3-2 below.
 The Liberty County Correctional Institution is permitted as both a domestic wastewater treatment facility and a residual application facility.
 The Wakulla County - Otter Creek facility is undergoing major upgrades to advanced wastewater treatment standards, with the ability to provide reclaimed water to customers, scheduled to be completed by 2019.